Internship at the Bioprocess Engineering Group

-If you would like to do your MSc internship under supervision of the Bioprocess Engineering chair group, here you can find information and guidelines for finding and doing an internship, including the required documents.
+If you would like to do your MSc internship under supervision of Bioprocess Engineering, here you can find information and guidelines for finding and doing an internship, including the required documents.

 - Read the Internship course guide from ‘a’ to ‘z’ (see downloads) in order to get a clear picture of the requirements of an internship and the procedures involved.